-9.6 Unlocking the Potential of Phytate in Winemaking: The Wi-Phy Project phytates are still underexploited in the wine industry.
-Wi-Phy seeks to fill this gap by developing innovative extraction methods and integrating phytate into winemaking processes .
-Phytate , known for its antioxidant properties, is currently underutilized despite its potential benefits for wine production.
+Innovation Project, aims to revolutionize winemaking practices by unleashing the potential of phytates, a natural compound found in grape seeds.
+The antioxidant and antimicrobial properties of phytates are still underexploited in the wine industry.
+Wi-Phy seeks to fill this gap by developing innovative extraction methods and integrating phytate into winemaking processes.
+Phytate, known for its antioxidant properties, is currently underutilized despite its potential benefits for wine production.
 The overall goal of the project is to develop innovative methods for the extraction and application of phytates within the wine value chain.

-The Wi-Phy project , conceived by VINIDEA srl and awarded with a lump sum of $\in$ 53,800 as part of the B-Resilient Innovation Project https://agrifood.clust-er.it/innovazione-nei-soci-del-clust-er-agroalimentare-vinideafinanziato-da-b-resilient/ mushrooms substrates production.
+https://agrifood.clust-er.it/innovazione-nei-soci-del-clust-er-agroalimentarevinidea- finanziato-da-b-resilient/ mushrooms substrates production.